veiloq/scalver/README.md

 * `<DATE>` – `YYYY`, `YYYYMM`, or `YYYYMMDD` in **UTC**; extends (never shrinks) as release cadence accelerates

 * `<PATCH>` – incremental, backward‑compatible fixes within the same DATE window

+“Scalable” means the date slot stretches with your pace: start at YYYY, zoom to YYYYMM, YYYYMMDD, or even YYYYMMDDhhmmss as releases accelerate—no tags ever become invalid and normal SemVer ordering still works.

 ### **Minimal Grammar (EBNF)**